rondinellimorais/HelperLibrary/README.md

 ## Usage ##

+After generate the package .framework, drag and drop the HelperLibrary into your XCode project.

+Go to `YourProject > Build Settings` within search field enter the text `Other Linker Flags`, double click on `Other Linker Flags` and click in + button, add `-ObjC` flag.

 To use the HelperLibrary classes within your application, simply include the core framework header using the following:

     #import <HelperLibrary/HelperLibrary.h>